R0rt1z2/huawei-playground/README.md

 * `cm2parser.py`: Script designed to parse CM3 images, including modem, hifi, or mcu images.
 It will print the header information and will dump all the sections of the image.
 * `fastbootimage.py`: Script designed to parse bootloader (fastboot.img) images.
 It will print the header information (i.e: load address, end address and first cmd).
 * `oeminfo.py`: Script to unpack and repack oeminfo images.
 Repacking data with higher size will result in a brick.
+* `partdumper.py`: Script to dump partitions directly from fastboot mode using custom OEM commands.
+Experimental and might only work on MediaTek based Huawei(s).
 * `update-extractor.py`: Script to extract `UPDATE.APP` files.
 It will extract and print information about the images contained in the update file.

 ## Usage